 UNICEF is supported entirely by the voluntary contributions of governments, non-governmental organisations (NGOs), foundations, corporations and private individuals.
 UNICEF receives no funding from the United Nations.

-To change your monthly pledge donation options or to cancel your donation at any time, please call Justin on 01-878 3000
+To change your monthly pledge donation options or to cancel your donation at any time, please call Claire or Ubong on 01-8783000.

-If you’ve got a question that hasn’t been answered, please contact us at (01) 878 3000 or firstname.lastname@example.org.
+If you’ve got a question or feedback, that hasn’t been answered, please contact Amy at (01) 878 3000 or email@example.com.